 Ashley Kobza joins the Flatwater Shakespeare Company staff with over a decade of experience as a theatre artist and arts educator.
 Born and raised in small-town Nebraska, Ashley received her BA in Theatre Arts from the University of Nebraska at Kearney.
 After undergrad, she set out on a ten-year journey that took her to grad school, theaters, communities, and colleges across Ohio, Illinois, San Diego, and Kansas.
-She moved back to the land of Goldenrod and Cottonwood in May of 2018 and has been actively working in the Omaha and Lincoln theatre communities ever since.
-Highlights include "Circle Mirror Transformation" at BlueBarn, assistant director of The Penguin Project at Lincoln Community Playhouse, and contract work for The Rose Theatre.
-Ashley also sits on the board for Blixt Locally Grown.
+Ashley taught college theatre for eight years before moving back to the land of Goldenrod and Cottonwood in May of 2018 where she then shifted her focus to community building and engagement.
+Since her return to Nebraska, Ashley has been actively working in the Omaha and Lincoln theatre and arts communities.
+Highlights include "Circle Mirror Transformation" and "King Lear" at BlueBarn, director of The Penguin Project at Lincoln Community Playhouse, contract work for The Rose Theatre, and teaching after-school clubs with Blixt Locally Grown.

 LINDA ZINKE, OPERATIONS MANAGER

 Linda has many years of experience in the nonprofit world.
 She previously served as a Head Start program director/Early Head Start Director, as well as Executive Director of the Nebraska Association for the Education of Young Children.
 She continues to teach at Bellevue University and is currently teaching a Master’s Level class, Sustainable Funding for Nonprofits.
 She has a BA from Iowa State University and an MA from Bellevue University.
 She has 5 children, 3 grandchildren, and MacGuyver.